enkidevs/curriculum/go/intro/introduction/why-learn-go.md

 ---
 ## Content

+Developers use **Go** to build things ranging from banking servers, productivity tools, and even cryptocurrency systems.

-The Go language is fun to write, quick to pick up, and fast to run.
+Due to its smalls size and efficient architecture, the **Go** language is quick to pick up and fast to run.

 ### Ease of programming

-Writing code in **Go** is easily readable and understandable by other **Go** programmers.
+**Go** is one of the rare languages where pretty much all programs maintain the same code formatting.
+This makes collaboration easier because **Go** programs are understandable by other **Go** programmers.

-The standard library in Go aims to contain all the core tools needed to be productive.
+The standard library in Go contains core tools that are needed tget started and be productive.

-The Go syntax is clear and relatively small in size[1].
+What makes Go quick to learn is that it is relatively small in size[1].

-This means that learning the basics of Go can be done pretty quickly.

 > 💡 Fun fact: The creator of Go, Rob Pike, describes the language with a set of poetic proverbs[2].